DhirajKarangale/SatyaMark/AI/img_forensic/Image_Forensic_Verification.md

-# Image Forensics Verification — Documentation
+# Image Verification Using Forensics Methods

 ## Overview
 This system verifies whether an image is **AI-generated or real** by combining multiple forensic signals.
 Unlike single-model detectors, it evaluates camera noise, metadata, GAN fingerprints, semantic realism, and editing traces, then merges all results using a weighted LLM-based decision model.